 This five-year research project, What’s at stake in the fake?
 Indian pharmaceuticals, African markets and global health, runs from 2018 to 2023 and brings together academic staff and postgraduate students based at universities in the UK, South Africa, and the Netherlands.
 It is funded by a Wellcome Trust Collaborative Award in Humanities and Social Science.

-Dr Sarah Hodges (University of Warwick), Dr Julia Hornberger (University of the Witwatersrand), and Dr Rene Gerrets (University of Amsterdam & Amsterdam Institute of Global Health and Development) are the project's principal investigator and co-investigators, respectively.
-The students and first research fellow for the project are currently being recruited (please see the now hiring tab and the advert and job description for more details), and the recruitment of three more Research Fellows will follow later in 2019.
+Professor Sarah Hodges (University of Warwick), Dr Julia Hornberger (University of the Witwatersrand), and Dr Rene Gerrets (University of Amsterdam & Amsterdam Institute of Global Health and Development) are the project's principal investigator and co-investigators, respectively.
+The students and research fellows for the project are currently being recruited (please see the now hiring tab for more details).

 Please see the Project Team webpage for more details of the staff and postgraduate students engaged in this project.